QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 Java has **8** non-object types called **primitive types**.
 Aside from these, every other variable <small>(object)</small> has the type of a **class** 🤖.

-*Each primitive type also have a class, as listed below:*
+*Each primitive type also has a class, as listed below:*

 ```java
 boolean xxx = true || false; // Boolean 🤖 | 1 bit